 With so many possible reasons for going vegan, the ones you choose will be as unique as you are.
 Your motivations might be very different from someone else’s and that’s OK.
 There’s no one way — or one why — to be vegan.

 Let’s take an in-depth look at the top reasons people choose to go vegan.

 Respect for animals

 Without question, a vegan lifestyle is better for animals everywhere.
 It’s hard to pin down exact numbers for lives of animals lost because many industries measure production by pounds, not lives lost.
-But just for the month of May 2016 — in the United States alone — meat production numbers were:
+The USDA provides up-to-date slaughter reports monthly, and just for the month of May 2016 — in the United States alone — meat production numbers were: